gremau/NMEG_FluxProc/doc/Install_and_Configure.md

 ### Paths and environment variables.

-An environment variable must be set for FluxProc to find the FLUXROOT directory on the local file structure.
+An environment variable must be set for MATLAB to find the FLUXROOT (and FluxProcConfig) directory on the local machine's file structure.
 In your `startup.m` file, add these lines:

     setenv('FLUXROOT', '/.../')